 working hours: Wed-Sun 11-23

 Romeow Cat Bistrot is a vegan café and restaurant in Ostiense area, close to Caffé Letterario.
 I love to go there because they have delicious, unexpected vegan dishes, and the atmosphere is relaxed.
 There are a few cats chilling around, I feel happy and focused only looking at them!
 Well, I’m a cat-person.
-It’s like working at home.
-But I’ll be writing more about Romeo in the future… This is also a juice-bar.
-Don’t miss this place!
+It’s like working at home for me… This is also a juice-bar.
+Don’t miss this place if you find yourself nearby.
+If you’d like to have a vegan gelato instead, have a look at my post “Rome vegan gelato“.

 3. GIUFA’ LIBRERIA CAFFE’